EvotecIT/OfficeIMO/README.md

 ## What it's all about

-This is a small project that allows to create Microsoft Word documents (.docx) using .NET Standard.
+This is a small project (under development) that allows to create Microsoft Word documents (.docx) using .NET.
 It was created because working with OpenXML is way too hard for me, and time consuming.
 I originally created it for using within PowerShell module called PSWriteOffice, but thought it may be useful for others.
-I used to use DocX library (which I co-authored) to create Word documents, but it only supports .NET Framework, and their newest community license makes the project unusuable.
+I used to use DocX library (which I co-authored, before it was taken over by Xceed) to create Word documents, but it only supports .NET Framework, and their newest community license makes the project unusuable.

 *As I am not really a developer, and I hardly know what I'm doing if you know how to help out - please do.*

 - If you see bad practice, please open and issue/submit PR.
 - If you know how to do something in OpenXML that could help this project - please open an issue/submit PR
 - If you see something that could work better - please open and issue/submit PR
 - If you see something that I totally made a fool of myself - please open an issue/submit PR
 - If you see something that works not the way I think it works - please open an issue/submit PR

 I hope you get the drift?
 If it's bad - open an issue/fix it!
 I don't know what I'm doing!
-The main thing is - it has to work with .NET Framework 4.7, .NET Standard 2.0 and up
+The main thing is - it has to work with .NET Framework 4.7.2, .NET Standard 2.0 and so on.

+**This project is under development and as such there's a lot of things that can and will change, especially if some people help out.**

 ## Examples